pyfar/sofa_conventions/README.md

 and are intended for testing SOFA APIs.
 See the following section for more details.

-## Rules
+## 3. Rules

-Verification rules are contained as json files in the folder
+Contains Verification rules as json files that are needed for a complete verification of SOFA files.
+They are written by running

-`rules`

-they are written by running

 `write_verification_rules.py`

+### Verification of SOFA files

-The following details how SOFA files must be verified to follow the SOFA standard AES69-2020.
-The verification rules make use of the SOFA conventions contained in the folder ../conventions and the json files contained in this folder and explained below.
+The following details how SOFA files must be verified to follow the SOFA standard AES69.
+The verification rules make use of the SOFA conventions and the verification rules.
+The verification requires the following steps:

 1. Mandatory variables and attributes must be contained in the file.
 Such data has the flag "m" in the conventions.